-- 12. Evidence suggests that the restrictions and requirements imposed by Prior Orders slowed the rate of increase in community transmission and hospitalizations by limiting interactions among people, consistent with the efficacy of similar measures in other parts of the country and world.
-Although the hospitals within the County are still seeing COVID-19 patients, including patients with severe illness, the hospitals have not become overwhelmed or exceeded capacity.
-However, because there is not yet a vaccine or proven therapeutic drug, the public health emergency and attendant risks to the public's health by COVID-19 still predominate. - 13.
+- 12. Evidence suggests that until recently the restrictions and requirements imposed by Prior Orders slowed the rate of increase in community transmission and hospitalizations by limiting interactions among people, consistent with the efficacy of similar measures in other parts of the country and world.
+Unfortunately, the daily number of new cases has significantly increased and hospitals within the County are admitting an increasing number of patients diagnosed with COVID-19, including patients with severe illness in their intensive care units.
+Further, the hospitals are at risk of being overwhelmed or exceeding capacity.
+Moreover, because there is not yet a vaccine or proven therapeutic drug, the public health emergency and attendant risks to the public's health by COVID-19 still predominate. - 13.
 In line with the State Public Health Officer, the Health Officer is monitoring several key indicators (COVID-19 Indicators) within the County.
-Progress on some of these COVID-19 Indicators specifically related to hospital utilization and capacity makes it appropriate, at this time, to ease certain restrictions imposed by the Prior Orders.
-But the prevalence of the virus that causes COVID-19 requires other restrictions and modifications to continue.
+The recent regression of some of these COVID-19 Indicators specifically related to hospital utilization and capacity makes it appropriate, at this time, to reimpose certain restrictions that are intended to limit person-to-person contact and slow the current rates of community transmission.
 Activities and business operations that are permitted must be conducted in accordance with the required Social (Physical) Distancing, reopening protocols, and other infection control protocols ordered by the Health Officer. - 14.
 The Health Officer will continue monitoring COVID-19 Indicators to assess the impact of easing restrictions and re-opening sectors.
 Those Indicators include, but are not limited to: - a.
 The number of new hospitalizations and deaths. - b.
 The capacity of hospitals and the healthcare system in the County, including acute care beds, Intensive Care Unit beds, and ventilators to provide care for existing COVID-19 patients and other patients, and capacity to surge with an increase of COVID-19 cases. - c.
-The supply of personal protective equipment (PPE) available for hospital staff, nursing home staff and other healthcare providers and personnel who need PPE to safely respond to and treat COVID-19 patients and other patients. - d.
+The supply of personal protective equipment (PPE) available for hospital staff, nursing home staff and other healthcare providers and personnel who need PPE to safely respond to and treat COVID-19 patients and other patients.

+- d.
 The ability and capacity to quickly and accurately test persons to determine whether individuals are COVID-19 positive, especially those in vulnerable populations or high-risk settings or occupations, and to identify and assess outbreaks. - e.
 The ability to conduct case investigation and contact tracing for the volume of future cases and associated contacts, isolating confirmed cases and quarantining persons who have had contact with confirmed cases.